alaminxtration/alaminxtration/README.md

 ### 🧠 About Me
 - 🎓 3rd Year Software Engineering student at Sichuan University
 - 🔬 Passionate about **AI**, **Data Analysis**, and **Real-Time Systems**
 - 🤖 AI Enthusiast — love experimenting with machine learning and deep learning models
-- 🚘 **Currently working on Autonomous Vehicle Simulation Data Analysis & Pipeline** using Kafka, Flink, PyTorch, AWS & HDFS
 - 🧪 Obsessed with building high-performance, intelligent systems backed by clean code and solid architecture

 ---